 Caregiving Blog: Caregiving Burnout

-Caregiving burnout is a condition associated with the amount and type of care provided for an aging parent or loved one.
-Burnout results from the multiple roles and responsibilities of family caregivers.
-Consistent effort is needed to support good care.
-Physical, emotional, and mental exhaustion are signs of caregiving burnout.
+Caregiving burnout is a condition associated with the time commitment and types of care provided for an aging parent or loved one.
+Burnout results from the multiple caregiving roles and responsibilities of family caregivers.
+Consistent effort is needed to support good care for aging parents, spouses and loved oned.
+Physical, emotional, and mental exhaustion are signs of caregiving burnout that have serious consequences.

 Caregiver roles and responsibilities include direct care with activities of daily living, monitoring healthcare, communicating with the healthcare system, advocating with providers, and managing family interactions.
 These activities require significant effort.
 Developing new skills that caregivers may not possess is part of gaining confidence in the caregiving process.